DigitalPublishingToolkit/TOD28COMMUNITIES/md/09chapter06.md

 |           |           |           |           |           | blur      |
 +-----------+-----------+-----------+-----------+-----------+-----------+

-Table 12 -- Summary of the theories of action associated with 'empowerment'
+<small>Table 12 - Summary of the theories of action associated with
+'empowerment'</small>

 This comparison shows that the source of boundaries is a crucial element.
 It is correlated to the theory of action that underpins the